Scripts

 }

-}Empty stdout (zero exit) is allowed and means "no env var changes."
+}Empty stdout (zero exit) is allowed and means "no env var changes" — this is also how an interactive wizard reports that the user cancelled (see below).
 Non-zero exit or malformed JSON: tt_setup surfaces the error in the form UI and blocks the configure action; tt_prepare logs the failure but does not abort the launch (a stale env var from a flaky hook is usually less harmful than a refused launch).
 Stderr always streams to the desktop log under [<hook>:<package>].

 For tt_prepare, returned values stack on top of project-level env vars in memory only — they're never written back to the project on disk, so tokens and runtime-derived paths can't go stale.